| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 daily dose of haloperidol was 12.6?
 10.3 mg, which might cause more

-side effect, was somewhat higher than the recommended dose of 6-10mg/day.4
+side effect, was somewhat higher than the recommended dose of 6-10mg/day.4 The number

 of subjects responded to the test medications is also an important